 At the village level, individual committees exist to manage the day to day operations of the projects.
 These committees comprise of local villagers and one or two BDMSA members.
 These committees are also actively involved in the planning and maintenance of the projects.
+Each project has a separate committee, because the activities have different needs with different accounts and links with different government bodies.
+However, oftentimes the committee members overlap, so they can share experiences and ideas between activities.

-Finally, local women leaders (or Agywans) in each village serve as liaisons between the villagers and the BDMSA and SEWA.
-The Agywans are self employed women who live in the village and are direct beneficiaries and users of SEWA's projects.
+Finally, local women leaders (or agevans) in each village serve as liaisons between the villagers and BDMSA and SEWA.
+The agevans are self employed women who live in the village and are direct beneficiaries and users of SEWA's projects.
 In addition many are also members of the local management committees or SEWA's Executive Board.

 Each leader's capacity is built to meet her communities' needs.
 SEWA's ultimate goal is to build the capacity of these local managers to be independent.
 Thus SEWA works to have them recognized by the formal governing bodies.
-The local District level Association in Banaskantha, the BDMSA, is a Governing body of the District Rural Development Association.
-It is also a member of the advisory committee of the Government DWCRA and TRYSEM programs and a member of the Drought Relief Coordination Committee.
+BDMSA is a Governing body of the District Rural Development Association.
+It is also a member of the advisory committee of the Government DWCRA and TRYSEM (Training of Rural Youth for Self Employment) programs and a member of the Drought Relief Coordination Committee.
 Based on the advocacy work SEWA and BDMSA did at the policy level during the Water Campaign, a general resolution was passed in April 1996, making village level management committees mandatory in rural water projects.